 Before I let my students begin, I asked them to separate into groups of three.
-Then, I gave each person a job.
+Then, I gave each person a job:

 - this student’s job was to read the riddle out loud to the rest of the group.

 - this student’s task was to write down answers to the riddles on the answer sheet.

 - this student was in charge of the file folders.
 They got to open the folder to check answers and make sure the folder was back in place when they were finished.

 The rules of the game were an important factor in the success of the hunt.
 The rules I gave my students were:

-#3.
-Be patient and wait for other groups to finish if you’ve been led to the same clue.
+- Be patient and wait for other groups to finish if you’ve been led to the same clue.